 That day the astrologer would be treated in grand style to a special feast.

 Many such astrologers passed though our house.
 All were glib with their words and none of them ever contradicted what earlier ones had said.
 I think there must have been some sort conspiracy among them.
 Once, when I woke up at midnight, I saw something which gave me the shivers.
 A young astrologer with a large kumkum dot on his forehead and matted hair all spread out was sitting in front of a lamp, poring over the horoscopes.
-Ayya’s bald and receding forehead shone like an upturned cockroach.
+Ayya’s forehead and receding hairline shone like an upturned cockroach.
 Amma was chewing betel nut with her front teeth.
 Her head drooped like a withered flower.
 Her fingers had curled up on her cheek.
 Though they were sitting very near me, they seemed to be somewhere far off, immersed in their own thoughts.

 “Demons get their strength at night, so children born at night have more demonic qualities than those born during the day.
 Lord Krishna was endowed with such qualities and that was what helped him slay the demon Kamsan.
 Not that it is any serious drawback.
 But seven children have been born in your house, one after another, during those dark hours.
 This demonic aspect is very dense about your house.”